MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-upgrade-sqlserver.md

     LocalAgentCLI.exe Install <path of the new localagent-config.json>
     ```

-## Force reading assemblies to the GAC
+## Force reading assemblies to the Global Assembly Cache

 Typically, when servicing an environment with a package deployment, the Service Fabric package version of the AXSFType changes.
 This will make the environment carry out additional deployment and servicing operations.
 When using the **Update Settings** action, the version does not change.
-As a result, the appropriate assemblies will not be present in the GAC.
-To force reading assemblies to the GAC, complete the following steps:
+As a result, the appropriate assemblies will not be present in the Global Assembly Cache.
+To force reading assemblies to the Global Assembly Cache, complete the following steps:

 1. Go to your aos-storage file share.
 2. Open the **GacAssemblies** folder.